MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 The FindTimeOnlineMeetingOptionDisabled parameter enables or disables the **Online meeting** checkbox for Teams or Skype in meeting polls using the FindTime Outlook add-in.
 Valid values are:

-- $true: The **Online meeting** checkbox is available in the meeting poll in FindTime.
+- $true: The **Online meeting** checkbox is not available in the meeting poll in FindTime.
+Setting is managed by the organization, cannot be changed by meeting organizer.
-- $false: The **Online meeting** checkbox is not available in the meeting poll in FindTime.
+- $false: The **Online meeting** checkbox is available in the meeting poll in FindTime.

-If your organization uses a third-party online meeting provider, the meeting organizer can make the meeting online using the third-party provider while creating the meeting based on the FindTime poll results.
+When **Online meeting** checkbox is not available, if your organization uses a third-party online meeting provider, the meeting organizer can make the meeting online using the third-party provider while creating the meeting based on the FindTime poll results.

 For more information about FindTime, see [How to create a FindTime poll](https://support.microsoft.com/office/4dc806ed-fde3-4ea7-8c5e-b5d1fddab4a6).